sahdoio/sahdoio/README.md

 - 🔭 I’m currently working on:
     1. https://consumidor.quod.com.br
     2. https://hintify.io
-- 🌱 I’m currently learning more about Typescrypt e Next.js
+- 🌱 I’m currently learning more about Typescrypt, Next.js, Jest and Pest
 - 👯 I’m looking to collaborate on https://laravel.com

 - 📫 How to reach me: